ignite/cli/docs/guide/token_factory.md

 The Token Factory module allows you to create native denoms on your blockchain at will.
 A denom is the name of a token that can be used for all purposes with Starport and in the Cosmos ecosystem.
 To learn more, see [Denom](../kb/denom.md).

 Basically, denoms describe token on a blockchain.
-Denom and token are also to referred as Coins, see [ADR 024: Coin Metadata](https://docs.cosmos.network/master/architecture/adr-024-coin-metadata.html).
+Denom and token are also to referred as coins, see the Cosmos SDK [ADR 024: Coin Metadata](https://docs.cosmos.network/master/architecture/adr-024-coin-metadata.html).

 A denom in this module always has an owner.
 An owner is allowed to issue new tokens, change the denoms name, and transfer the ownership to a different account.

 The denom has a name (`denom`) and a property (`ticker`).

 - The exponential of the denom is held in the `precision` property that defines how many decimal places the denom has.
-- To describe the circulating supply, the token has the parameters `maxSupply` and `supply` as current supply.
+- The `maxSupply` and `supply` parameters describe the circulating supply.
-- The `canChangeMaxSupply` boolean parameter defines if a token can have an increasing `maxSupply` after issuance.
+- The `canChangeMaxSupply` boolean parameter allows a token to increase `maxSupply` after issuance.
-- The denom has a `description` and a `url` that contains details about the token.
+- The denom `description` and a `url` contain details about the token.

 The resulting proto definition looks like: